-- assumes no exercise of the underwriters' over-allotment option; - assumes an initial public offering price of \$16.00 per share, the midpoint of the initial public offering price range indicated on the cover of this prospectus; - reflects the automatic conversion of all shares of our convertible preferred stock and outstanding classes of our common stock and the mandatory exercise of our outstanding warrants for a total of 91,016,520 shares of our common stock upon the completion of this offering; - · gives effect to a 525-for-one stock split of our common stock which will occur immediately prior to the closing of the offering; and - reflects the filing, prior to the completion of this offering, of our restated certificate of incorporation, referred to in this prospectus as our certificate of incorporation, and the adoption of our amended and restated by-laws, referred to in this prospectus as our by-laws, implementing the provisions described under "Description of Capital Stock."
+- assumes no exercise of the underwriters' over-allotment option; - assumes an initial public offering price of \$16.00 per share, the midpoint of the initial public offering price range indicated on the cover of this prospectus; - reflects the automatic conversion of all shares of our convertible preferred stock and outstanding classes of our common stock and the mandatory exercise of our outstanding warrants for a total of 91,016,520 shares of our common stock upon the completion of this offering; - gives effect to a 525-for-one stock split of our common stock, in the form of a stock dividend, which will occur immediately prior to the closing of the offering; and - reflects the filing, prior to the completion of this offering, of our restated certificate of incorporation, referred to in this prospectus as our certificate of incorporation, and the adoption of our amended and restated by-laws, referred to in this prospectus as our by-laws, implementing the provisions described under "Description of Capital Stock."

-Tempur $^{\$}$, Tempur-Pedic $^{\$}$, Tempur-Med $^{\$}$, Swedish Sleep System $^{\$}$, Airflow System $^{\$}$ and Dual Airflow System $^{\$}$ are our trademarks, trade names and service marks.
+Tempur®, Tempur-Pedic®, Tempur-Med®, Swedish Sleep System®, Airflow SystemTM and Dual Airflow SystemTM are our trademarks, trade names and service marks.
 All other trademarks, trade names and service marks used in this prospectus are the property of their respective owners.

-Unaudited Summary and Historical Pro Forma Condensed Consolidated Financial and Operating Data
+Unaudited Summary and Historical Pro Forma As Adjusted Condensed Consolidated Financial and Operating Data